vbier/habpanelviewer/app/src/main/assets/help.md

 The detection process works as follows: it divides the picture into smaller areas, calculates a brightness average for every area and checks if this average deviates from the last value.
 If the deviation is higher than the leniency, motion is detected.

-The detection can be enabled or disabled and detection parameters can be changed in the settings:
+The detection can be enabled or disabled and detection parameters can be changed in the preferences:
 - Camera Preview: whether to show a preview of the detection as on overlay.
 This is useful for fine-tuning the detection.
 - Use Lollipop camera API: Use the new Camera 2 API introduced with Lollipop.
 You should generally use this when available.
 - Detection granularity: Amount by which is axis is divided.
 So a granularity of 10 results in the picture being divided into 100 areas.